 We used data from our vegetation surveys to compare the most abundant species that germinated from scats to the most abundant species found in nature (Figure 3).
 Proportional abundance in nature (left hand panel, Figure 3) for each species was calculated by dividing the total count of adults of that species across our fourteen sites and dividing that by the total number of adult trees across all sites.
 (Total adult count of one species / total adult count of all species counted on vegetation transects).
 We counted only adult trees in calculations to represent potentially fruiting trees.
-We used a similar approach to calculate the proportional abundance of seedling species found in pig and deer scats: the total number of seedlings that germinated from pig scat for a given species was divided by the total number of seedlings of all species that germinated from pig scats.
+We used a similar approach to calculate the proportional abundance of seedling species found in pig and deer scats: the total number of scats that has a given species of seedling germinating from it, divided by the total number of either deer or pig scats that we had collected.
+For example, Carica papaya seeds germinated in 16 out of 31 pigs scats.
+Therefore, the proportional abundance was 16 divided by 31, or 0.52.
+Because multiple species occurred in some single scats, the values for proportional abundance in scats do not necessarily add up to 1.
 The species found in the highest proportion of scats for both deer and pigs did not reflect the most abundant species in nature, suggesting some selection for certain species.

 Effects of ungulates on community composition

 Strong negative loglinear relationships were detected between the following forest community abundances and deer scat counts: total seedling abundance (r2 = 0.707, P < 0.001), native seedling abundance (r2 = 0.649, P < 0.001), non-native seedling abundance (r2 = 0.792, P < 0.001), and vine abundance (r2 = 0.792, P <0.001) (Figure 4).
-In contrast, no correlations were detected between these numbers and pig scat counts.
+In contrast, no correlations were detected between these metrics and pig scat counts.

 The two species for which seedling survival was unaffected by the ungulate exclosure treatment in the experiment above, O. oppositifolia and A. marianennsis, are also dominant in nature.
 After Meiogyne cylindrocarpa, they comprise the top three most common tree species for adults across all sites, accounting for over 30% of adult tree species surveyed for this study (Figure 3, top panel).
 In addition, together, they accounted for over 60% of seedlings recorded in our transects in Guam, and were present even in the areas with the high deer abundance.